 - BA in Combined Honours

-- For example, at Durham University, we offer MAs in Medieval & Early Modern Studies; in Translation Studies; in Culture and Difference.
+There are many taught MAs and research degrees at postgraduate level in French.
+For example, at Durham University, you can study for an MA in Medieval and Early Modern Studies; Translation Studies; or Culture and Difference.